Business Valuation Methods & Determining What Your Business is Worth

-The following article discusses some of the most popular valuation methods to determine how much your business is worth.
+The following are some of the most popular valuation methods to determine how much your business is worth:

 1 – Value Company Assets

-This is one of the most basic systems for valuing a business.
+This is one of the most basic ways for valuing a business.
 The basis of this method is to look at what the business owns (such as equipment, inventory, buildings, patents), subtract liabilities, and value the business accordingly.
-The mindset is that since you’d have to buy similar assets to start a similar company from the ground up, the business is likely worth at least its asset value.
-This can include only tangible assets or can get more complicated when including intangible assets such as brand, reputation, recipes, or goodwill.
+The mindset is that since you’d have to buy similar assets to start a similar company from the ground up, the business is worth at least its asset value.

 One of the flaws in this valuation methodology is that an asset-rich company may not necessarily be generating much revenue (or vice versa).
-If you’re going to choose this method to figure out how much your business is worth, make sure to also take books into account.
+If you’re going to choose this method to figure out how much your business is worth, make sure to also take into account the results from other valuation methods.

 In the discounted cash flow method of valuing a business, the buyer is estimating future cash flow and what it is worth to them today.
 Discounted cash flow considers how much money your business is likely to make in the foreseeable future, then considers the cost of capital and how stable and predictable that income is perceived to be.

 The math for Discounted Cash Flow can be a little tricky, but it’s considered one of the most reliable methods of valuation.
-Read more about Discounted Cach Flow in this Investopedia article: https://www.investopedia.com/terms/d/dcf.asp
+Read more about Discounted Cash Flow in this Investopedia article: https://www.investopedia.com/terms/d/dcf.asp

 Your EBITDA value gives you an idea of your profitability as well as your company’s current ability to pay off debts.
 EBITDA stands for “Earnings Before Interest, Taxes, Depreciation, and Amortization.”
-To use EBITDA to provide an EBITDA Valuation, you will multiply your EBITDA by a multiple.
-This multiple is often based on recent comparable sales transactions in your industry.
-It is also common to receive a high and low multiple to provide a range for end-user valuation.
+To use the EBITDA Valuation method, you will need to find recent comparable sales transactions in your industry.
+The appropriate multiple has a lot to do with your industry, revenue growth rates, gross profit and EBITDA margins and risk, etc. It is common to use a high and low multiple to provide a range for company valuation.

 Would you Like to Speak with a Valuation Expert?
 Contact our CFOs Today